 Checking the fuse is simple to do and only requires a few minutes.
 You can find the map of fuses in the owner’s manual to determine which one runs the gas gauge.

-Many newer cars do not have a separate fuse when the fuel gauge is integrated with the instrument cluster though, but it can be worth checking.
+Many newer cars do not have a separate fuse when the fuel gauge is integrated with the instrument cluster, but it can still be worth checking.

 4. Broken Gas Gauge